preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Using this option you can attach any Team Site to Omnia.
 Do the following:

 1. Copy the Url for the Team Site you want to attach.
-2. Got to Team Collaboration settings and click the plus.
+2. Go to Team Collaboration settings and click the plus.

 The following is shown: